wulffern/aic2026/lectures/tex_intro.md

 <!--pan_title:tex_intro -->

-In the spring of 2024 I lectured Advanced Integrated Circuits for the third time.
+In the spring of 2025 I lectured Advanced Integrated Circuits for the fourth time.
 I have an inherent need to make things better, and the course is no different.